Azure/Azure-Sentinel/Playbooks/Group-IB/readme.md

-# Ingest Group-IB TI Feeds and Indicators Collections
+# Ingest Group-IB Threat Intelligence & Attribution Feeds and Indicators Collections
 Author: Hesham Saad

-Group-IB Azure Sentinel playbooks designed by Group-IB team and supported by Microsoft team to ingest TI feeds and indicators from multiple Group-IB data collections and writes them to Microsoft Security Graph API to be listed under Azure Sentinel ThreatIntelligenceIndicators table and custom log tables as well for adversaries, threat actors,...etc
+Group-IB Azure Sentinel playbooks designed by Group-IB team and supported by Microsoft team to ingest Threat Intelligence & Attribution feeds and indicators from multiple Group-IB data collections and writes them to Microsoft Security Graph API to be listed under Azure Sentinel ThreatIntelligenceIndicators table and custom log tables as well for adversaries, threat actors,...etc

 There are a number of pre-configuration steps required before deploying the playbooks.